 - Wireless Controllers (3)

 - Storage Tub

 - Gather equipment.

 The box is equipped with all the tools you’ll need for several people to play.
+Remember to select your own games from your local library.
 However, for a tournament with a lot of players, you might wish to see if you can get a second system and some extra controllers.
-You’ll also need something on which to keep track of the participants and their scores during the tourney, and make sure your space will accomodate all the people coming to the tourney.
+You’ll also need something on which to keep track of the participants and their scores during the tourney, and make sure your space will accommodate all the people coming to the tourney.